parflow/parflow/docs/user_manual/source/pfsystem.rst

 While ParFlow does not have any visualization capabilities built-in, there are a number flexible, free options.
 Probably the best option is to use *VisIt*. *VisIt* is a powerful, free, open-source, rendering environment.
-It is multiplatform and may be downloaded directly from:
+It is multiplatform and may be downloaded directly
-‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12
+from: `https://visit.llnl.gov/ <https://visit.llnl.gov/>`_.
+The most flexible
-``https://visit.llnl.gov/ The most flexible option for using VisIt to view ParFlow output is to write files using the SILO format, which is available either as a direct output option (described in § [Code Parameters]) or a conversion option using pftools.
-Many other output conversion options exist as described in § [Manipulating Data] and this allows ParFlow output to be converted into formats used by almost all visualization software.``
+option for using VisIt to view ParFlow output is to write files using the SILO format, which is available either as a direct output option (described in §[Code Parameters][ADD LINK]) or a conversion option using pftools.
+Many other output conversion options exist as described in :ref:`Manipulating Data` and this allows ParFlow output to be converted into formats used by almost all visualization software.

 .. _Test Directory: